PHOENIX — A government watchdog group has filed a lawsuit on behalf of

 Judicial Watch announced the filing of its civil rights lawsuit Monday.
 It

-alleges that authorities forced the officers to surrender their DNA in violation
+alleges that police department management forced the officers to surrender their

 Officers Daniel Bill, Bryan Hanania, and Michael Malpass were among the first